-In accordance with the Indiana Taxpayer Bill of Rights, the department will conduct an annual public hearing in Indianapolis in June of 2021.
-Event details will be listed at www.in.gov/dor/news-media-and-publications/dor-public-events/annual-public-hearings/.
-Please come and share feedback or comments about how the department can better administer Indiana tax laws.
+In accordance with the Indiana Taxpayer Bill of Rights, the Indiana Department of Revenue (DOR) will conduct an annual public hearing in Indianapolis in June of 2022.
+Event details will be listed at www. in.gov/dor/news-media-and-publications/dor-public-events/annualpublic-hearings/.
+Please come and share feedback or comments about how DOR can better administer Indiana tax laws.
 If you cannot attend, please submit feedback or comments in writing to: Indiana Department of Revenue, Commissioner's Office, MS# 101, 100 N. Senate Avenue, Indianapolis, IN 46204.